How Much Does a Website Cost in 2026? Complete Pricing Guide

 The quoted price for building a website is often just the beginning.
 Here are the ongoing costs that catch people off guard:

 Your website needs to live somewhere.
-Hosting costs vary wildly:
+Hosting costs vary from free tiers to significant monthly costs depending on your needs:

-- Managed hosting (Vercel, Netlify): Free tier available, 240 - 600 EUR/year for professional use.
+- Managed hosting (Vercel, Netlify): Free tier available, professional tiers for production use.
 Best for modern frameworks like Next.js and Astro.

-- VPS/Dedicated (Hetzner, DigitalOcean): 120 - 600 EUR/year.
-More control, requires technical knowledge to maintain.
+- VPS/Dedicated (Hetzner, DigitalOcean): More control, requires technical knowledge to maintain.

-Your .com or .fr domain costs 10 to 15 EUR per year from registrars like OVH or Namecheap.
+Your .com or .fr domain is an annual cost from registrars like OVH or Namecheap.
 Premium domains or specialized TLDs (.io, .app, .ai) cost more.
-Budget 10 to 50 EUR per year.

 SSL (the padlock icon in your browser) is mandatory in 2026.
 Most modern hosting providers include it for free via Let's Encrypt.
-If you need an extended validation (EV) certificate for a financial or healthcare site, budget 100 to 200 EUR per year.
 For most businesses, the free certificate is perfectly adequate.

 Websites are not "set it and forget it."
 They need: